- Introduction to Balsamiq Wireframes for Desktop

 - Show/Hide the left panel

-- Create a new mockup
+- Create a new wireframe

 The group of icons in the center of the toolbar is for commonly-performed canvas functions.
 These are actions that you are probably used to from text editors or other drawing tools, such as copy, paste, group, align and zoom.
 The last icon is for toggling markup (read about markup here).

-The final section of the toolbar on the far right contains the Quick Add tool, toggle icons for the UI Library, Property Inspector and Project Info Panel, and an icon to enter Full Screen Presentation Mode.
+The final section of the toolbar on the far right contains the Quick Add tool, toggle icons for the UI Library, Comments Panel, Property Inspector and Project Info Panel, and an icon to enter Full Screen Presentation Mode.

 The Quick Add Tool

 Type a few letters from the name of a UI control or icon and Quick Add will show you a list of suggestions.
-Use your mouse or arrow keys to scroll down the list and click or press Enter to add the control or icon on the mockup canvas.
-You can also use Shift + Enter to place the control where your mouse cursor is on the canvas.
+Use your mouse or arrow keys to scroll down the list and click or press ENTER to add the control or icon on the canvas.
+You can also use SHIFT+ENTER to place the control where your mouse cursor is on the canvas.

 The UI Library

-The UI Library can be toggled on and off in several ways: clicking the icon to the right of the Quick Add box, using the keyboard shortcut CTRL/CMD+L, or by selecting View > UI Library from the application menu.
+The UI Library can be toggled on and off in several ways: clicking the icon to the right of the Quick Add box, using the keyboard shortcut CTRL/⌘+L, or by selecting View > UI Library from the application menu.

 The Navigator Panel

-You can select multiple objects in the navigator panel by holding down the Control or Shift key and clicking on them.
-Mockups and assets can be viewed as a text-only list or as thumbnail previews.
+You can select multiple objects in the navigator panel by holding down CTRL or SHIFT and clicking on them.
+Wireframes and assets can be viewed as a text-only list or as thumbnail previews.

-Using Mockup Hierarchy
+Using a Hierarchy

 Context Menu Actions